 Public and government service

 Many Zuckerman Spaeder attorneys bring public service experience to the firm.
 Among our ranks are former public defenders and prosecutors, public interest law litigators, and many judicial law clerks.

 Our pro bono clients benefit from the combined experience and dedication of these attorneys and their colleagues, who strive to provide the highest caliber of legal service to all of their clients.

 DC Bar Pro Bono Challenge

 Our office in Washington, D.C., is a signatory to the Law Firm Pro Bono Challenge of the Pro Bono Institute and its equivalent issued by the District of Columbia Bar, through which we have pledged to invest in pro bono service time equivalent to at least three percent of time spent by our partners, counsel and associates on paying matters.
 Our New York office is a signatory to the like-minded Pro Bono Statement of Principles issued by the New York City Bar Association.

 Benjamin Orr Elementary School

 Under the auspices of the Washington Lawyers’ Committee for Civil Rights and Urban Affairs, Zuckerman Spaeder has partnered with the D.C. public school Benjamin Orr Elementary School.
-Through our partnership, firm attorneys and other professionals coach teams of Orr students to compete in city-wide tournaments involving games that requiring knowledge of U.S. geography.
+Through our partnership, firm attorneys and other professionals coach teams of Orr students to compete in city-wide tournaments involving games that require knowledge of U.S. geography.

 We also prepare individual Orr students to deliver a speech written by Frederick Douglass before judges and an audience, during the annual national Frederick Douglass Oratorical Contest conducted by the National Park Service at the Douglass home in the Washington, D.C.
 The firm helped to establish the Orr Parent Teacher Organization and continues to assist the Orr PTO with events to encourage parental engagement and for student graduation.